kumarakash930/StudentSync/README.md

 # StudentSync
-Please switch to the Master branch
+Please switch to the master branch